ROCm/OpenFOAM_HMM/README.md

 To run [OpenFOAM](https://www.openfoam.com) on A+A systems, we demonstrate the use of OpenMP offloading with HMM.
 Follow the steps below to build OpenFOAM with HMM.

 ## Requirements

+on the ACP cloud all the requirements have been already satisfied, so no need to install any additional software.

-OpenFOAM has the following dependencies.
+In general, OpenFOAM has the following dependencies.
 The installation has been tested with the mentioned versions of the libraries, which are therefore recommended.

 1. gcc-8.3.1